 - 4 Liter Sack: 9.5 by 15.5 inches

 - 8 Liter Sack: 10.75 by 22 inches

-These dry sacks caught my eye because they’re a pretty good bargain when compared to what you’d have to pay for the same combination of Sea-to-Summit roll-top Ultralight Sil waterproof stuff sacks ($43).
+These dry sacks are a pretty good bargain when compared to what you’d have to pay for the same combination of Sea-to-Summit roll-top Ultralight Sil waterproof stuff sacks ($43).
 That’s pretty outrageous when you consider that all of these products are virtually identical, none of them are technically waterproof, and they’re all probably made in the same factory in China.
 On that basis alone, I decided it would be good to try these dry sacks from Outdoor Products to see if they were really a bargain or not.

 Material and Sewing